Wasimiqtm/codeverge/replit.md

 - **Environment**: Production mode serves static files and API from single Express server

 ### Configuration Notes
-- Database connection requires `DATABASE_URL` environment variable
+- Database connection established using `DATABASE_URL` environment variable
-- Application uses PostgreSQL dialect in Drizzle configuration
+- Application uses PostgreSQL with Drizzle ORM for data persistence
-- Session storage configured for PostgreSQL but falls back to memory store
+- Session storage configured for PostgreSQL
-- The current implementation uses in-memory storage for development, but the architecture supports easy migration to PostgreSQL database
+- All contact form submissions and user data are now stored in the PostgreSQL database
+- Database schema automatically synced using `npm run db:push` command

 ### Replit Integration
 - Configured with Replit-specific Vite plugins for development experience